🍽️ Meat Guide

 Beef (fresh) & Histamine β€” What the evidence says

-Another critical factor is the surface area.
-Ground beef (minced meat) has a massive surface area exposed to air and bacteria, leading to rapid histamine buildup even if the original cut was fresh.
-For individuals with DAO deficiency, the key to consuming beef safely lies entirely in the freshness chain β€” from the slaughterhouse to the freezer β€” to prevent the biological conversion of histidine into histamine.
+Another critical factor is surface area.
+Ground beef has a much larger surface area exposed to air and bacteria, which can lead to rapid histamine buildup even if the original cut was fresh.
+For individuals with DAO deficiency, the key to consuming beef safely lies in the freshness chain from processing to consumption, to limit the biological conversion of histidine into histamine.

 Does preparation change the risk?